 - on missing mandatory claims reject request ( E14)

-- validate the extracted from payload “iat” claim value in terms of “freshness”: request with “expired” “iat” will be rejected reject request (E15)
+- validate the extracted from payload “iat” claim value in terms of “freshness” relative to “time” value: request with “expired” “iat” will be rejected reject request (E15)

-- Normalize to the canonical form the received in the “verificationRequest” “orig” and “dest” telephone numbers (remove visual separators and leading “+”) and compare them with ones extracted from the
+- Normalize to the canonical form the received in the “verificationRequest” “from” and “to” telephone numbers (remove visual separators and leading “+”) and compare them with ones extracted from the

 “orig” and “dest” claims of PASSporT payload.
 If they are not identical reject request (E16)

-6. Dereference “info” parameter URI to a resource that contains the public key of the certificate used by signing service to sign a request .On failure to dereference URI due to timeout/not existing resource the request should be rejected ( E8).
+6. Dereference “info” parameter URI to a resource that contains the public key of the certificate used by signing service to sign a request .
+If there is a failure to dereference the URI due to timeout or a non-existent resource the request shall be rejected ( E8).

-7. Authenticate the receieved CA .
+7. Validate the issuing CA .
 On the failure to authenticate the CA ( for example not valid, no root CA) request will be rejected (E17))

 8. Validate the signature of “identity” digest parameter.
 On failure reject the request (E18).

-9. No “origid” or/and “attest” claim/s in the decrypted PASSporT payload reject (E19 , E20)).
+9. If there is no “origid” and/or “attest” claims in the decrypted PASSporT payload reject (E19 , E20)).

 10. Compare all PASSporT claims from decrypted identity digest ( except “origid” and “attest”) and claims from PASSporT header and payload validated at step 5 and 6 above.
-If one of the claim’s value is not matched the request should be be rejected ( E21 , E22) .
+If one of the claim’s value does not match the request should be be rejected ( E21 , E22) .

 Call Flow